 ATC owns and operates electric transmission facilities primarily in Wisconsin.
 MGE received an interest in ATC when it, like other Wisconsin electric utilities, contributed its electric transmission facilities to ATC as required by Wisconsin law.
-That interest is presently held by MGE Transco, which is owned by MGE Energy.
-As of December 31, 2019, MGE Transco held a 3.6% ownership interest in ATC.
+That interest is presently held by MGE Transco, a wholly-owned subsidiary of MGE Energy.
+As of December 31, 2020, MGE Transco held a 3.6% ownership interest in ATC.

-In 2016, ATC Holdco was formed by several of the members of ATC, including MGE Energy, to facilitate electric transmission development and investments outside of Wisconsin.
+In 2016, ATC Holdco was formed by several of the members of ATC, including MGE Energy, to facilitate electric transmission development and investments outside of Wisconsin, which typically have long development and investment lead times before becoming operational.
+ATC Holdco's future transmission development activities have been suspended for the near term.
 MGE Energy's ownership interest in ATC Holdco is held by MGEE Transco, a wholly-owned subsidiary.
-As of December 31, 2019, MGEE Transco held a 4.4% ownership interest in ATC Holdco.
-In the near term, it is expected that ATC Holdco will be pursuing transmission development opportunities that typically have long development and investment lead times before becoming operational.
+As of December 31, 2020, MGEE Transco held a 4.4% ownership interest in ATC Holdco.